Everything you need to know about Packages in Go

 }

-Installing a 3rd party package is nothing but cloning the remote code into a local src/<package-name> directory.
+Installing a third-party package is nothing but cloning the remote code into a local src/<package-name> directory.
 Unfortunately, Go does not support package version or provide package manager but a proposal is waiting here.

 Go does not have a centralize official package registry, it asks you to provide hostname and path to the package.